MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XX-Occupational-Safety-Health-Review-Commission/part-2200-Rules-Procedure/subpart-A-General-Provisions/section-2200.8.md

 (b) *Where to file.* Prior to assignment of a case to a Judge, all documents shall be filed electronically in the Commission's E-File System or with the Executive Secretary at One Lafayette Centre, 1120 20th Street NW, Suite 980, Washington, DC 20036-3457.
 After the assignment of the case to a Judge, all documents shall be filed electronically in the Commission's E-File System or with the Judge at the address given in the notice of assignment.
 After the docketing of the Judge's report, all documents shall be filed with the Executive Secretary, except as provided in § 2200.90(b)(4).

-(c) *Electronic filing with the Commission* - (1) *Mandatory e-filing.* Parties and intervenors who are represented by an attorney or non-attorney representative, as provided in § 2200.22, must file documents electronically in the Commission's E-File System by following the instructions on the Commission's website (*www.oshrc.gov*), unless the documents are exempt from e-filing under paragraph (c)(5) of this section.
+(c) *Electronic filing with the Commission* - (1) *Mandatory e-filing.* All parties and intervenors must file documents electronically in the Commission's E-File System by following the instructions on the Commission's website (*www.oshrc.gov*), unless a self-represented party or intervenor is able to claim that complying with this paragraph will place an undue burden upon that party or intervenor under paragraph (c)(2) of this section or the documents are exempt from e-filing under paragraph (c)(5) of this section.
+Documents may not be filed with the Commission or the Judge via email.

-(2) *Non-mandatory e-filing.* (i) Self-represented parties or intervenors, as provided in § 2200.22, may file documents electronically in the Commission's E-File System by following the instructions on the Commission's website (*www.oshrc.gov*).
-Self-represented parties or intervenors who elect e-filing must file all documents electronically, unless excused by the Commission or the Judge or the documents are exempt from e-filing under paragraph (c)(5) of this section.

-(ii) Self-represented parties or intervenors who do not elect e-filing must file documents by postage-prepaid first class or higher class U.S. Mail, commercial delivery service, personal delivery, or facsimile transmission as described in paragraph (d) of this section.
+(2) *Undue burden.* Self-represented parties or intervenors may submit a written statement to the Judge requesting an exemption from the mandatory e-filing requirement on the grounds that it would place an undue burden on them to comply with the requirement.
+If the Judge grants an exemption, exempted self-represented parties or intervenors must file documents by postage-prepaid first class or higher class U.S. Mail, commercial delivery service, personal delivery, or facsimile transmission as described in paragraph (d) of this section.

 (3) If technical difficulties prevent the successful submission of electronically filed documents, the e-filer should refer to the instructions for electronic filing on the Commission's website (*www.oshrc.gov*).